iDempiere-micro/web/README.md

 ## Quick start for testing iDempiere micro using Docker

 1. install [Docker](https://docs.docker.com/install/)
-2. follow the steps in [idempiere-micro-docker](https://github.com/iDempiere-micro/idempiere-micro-docker#quick-start)
+2. follow the steps in [the Docker image for iDempiere Micro on Karaf repository](https://github.com/iDempiere-micro/idempiere-micro-docker#quick-start)